August 11th-16th, 2019

 1. Conditions of participation

 Participants must be experienced runners and be in excellent physical condition to participate in the Mongolia Stage Race.
 Participants must, obligatorily, be in possession of a personal accident insurance which covers the cost of search and rescue and evacuation in Mongolia.
-Minimum age to enter the race / walk is 18 years.
+Minimum age to participate is 18 years.
 Participants older 15 years of age are permitted only in the case that the parent or legal guardian of the minor participates in the event.

 All participants must read, understand and obey the 'OFFICIAL RULES AND REGULATIONS', which can be found below.